Overview

 Dimensionally Accurate

-It has a particulary low shrink rate (0.2-0.7%) ideal for functional parts that require high dimensional accuracy.
-Most standard resin’s on the market have a shrink rate of 2% and up
+It has a particularly low shrink rate (0.2-0.7%) ideal for functional parts that require high dimensional accuracy.
+Most standard resins on the market have a shrink rate of 2% and up.

 Tough & Rigid